untap-studios/commitVictory/README.md

 For global installation, clone this repo, then run:

 `git config --global core.hooksPath "/c/Users/file/to/victory/hooks/"`

-Ensure the path ends at the folder containing the post-commit script
+Ensure the path ends at the folder containing the post-commit script and not the file itself

-`chmod +x "/c/Users/crmgu/repos/victory/hooks/post-commit"`
+`chmod +x "/c/Users/file/to/victory/hooks/post-commit"`
 Allow execution